Have applied for protection (asylum) when you already have a residence permit in Norway

 • If your application for protection is rejected because you have another basis for residence in Norway, you will not be assigned a lawyer.

-What should you do if your previous residence permit is about to expire or has expired?
+What should I do if my previous residence permit is about to expire or has expired?

 If your residence permit has expired or is about to expire, it is important that you apply for renewal of the permit as soon as possible.

-What happens if your permit in Norway becomes invalid?
+What happens if my permit in Norway becomes invalid?

 If your permit becomes invalid, UDI will assess your need for protection based on the situation in your home country.
 This may be relevant if: